-Fog and mist cause some of the most dangerous and difficult driving conditions.
+Fog and mist cause some of the most dangerous and difficult riding conditions.

-Use dipped beam; many modern car instrument panels light up even when the headlights are turned off so check the control to be sure.
-Use your fog lights when the visibility drops below 100m.
-Don't forget that when the fog clears, you will need to turn the fog lights off again as soon as possible, otherwise you may dazzle other road users.
-Remember in patchy fog, you may need to turn your fog lights off in the clearer patches, and on again when the fog gets thicker.
+Use dipped beam; if fitted use your foglights when the visibility drops below 100m.
+Don't forget that when the fog clears, you will need to turn the fog-lights off again as soon as possible, otherwise you may dazzle other road users.
+Remember in patchy fog, you may need to turn your fog-lights off in the clearer patches, and on again when the fog gets thicker.

-Avoid using full beam, even when there's nobody else around, because the fog will reflect the light back at you, and that has the effect of reducing, rather than improving, your vision.
+Avoid using full beam, even when there's nobody else around, because the fog will reflect the light back at you, and that has the effect of reducing, rather than improving, your visibility.